Some Common Indian Customs & Traditions

 |

 Aarti is performed as an act of veneration and love.
-It is often
+It is often performed

-welcome the guests, for children on their birthdays, family members
+for children on their birthdays, family members on auspicious occasions or

-on auspicious occasions or to welcome a newly wedded couple.
+to welcome a newly wedded couple.

 The purpose of performing aarti is to ward off evil effects and malefic